 Yiaourti Me Meli literally means yogurt with honey.
 This is simple filler which is rich in protein with creamy sweet flavor.
 You can have this food in breakfast dishes or as a dessert.
 Yiaourti Me Meli is a healthy combo of Greek yogurt, honey and walnuts.
 The subtle sour taste of yogurt, the sweetness of thyme or wildflower honey, the depth & complexity of walnuts—altogether it is a food from heaven!

 . . .

 Yemista is a traditional recipe for Greek stuffed tomatoes that comes with vibrant colors and juicy flavors.
 Instead of tomatoes other vegetables are also used and baked until it turns to brownish color.
 The stuffing can either be with rice and various herbs or it may contain minced meat.
 There are countless variations of Yemista and you are allowed to experiment with different types of herbs & spices.

-What is your favorite Greek food?
+What is your favorite Greek foods, dishes or cuisine?

 Santorini Bucket List: 18 Things To Do